ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 ## 18. Advertise on Other Websites
 - Display advertising is advertising on other websites.
-- A advert deal can be made directly with a website, or an advertising network can be used that will match an advert to an appropriate website.
+- An advert deal can be made directly with a website, or an advertising network can be used that will match an advert to an appropriate website.